 This is yet another LONG OVERDUE blog post!
 March 2018 I decided to give my kitchen a total makeover that quickly spread to my living room, dining room, entryway, and hall!
 Funny how those DIY projects somehow multiply!
 But it was time for something new!
 This is an EASY AND AFFORDABLE KITCHEN MAKEOVER!

 So, Here is the kitchen BEFORE!
 This means before I added the chalk paint on the cabinets, the Behr wall paint update, and the subway tile backsplash!
 Can you even believe the transformation?

 Super boring right!

-You can catch the video here that I put together from my INSTA Stories when I did this project.
 Shame on me for not taking better photos OR FILMING IT!
-WATCH THE VIDEO HERE!
 I can not believe I did not film this in detail!

-I think the entire cost for the subway tile backsplash for my size kitchen makeover was right around $100 that included the mini white subway tile sheets that I got at Lowes.
+The entire cost for the subway tile backsplash for my size kitchen makeover was around $100, including the mini white subway tile sheets that I got at Lowes.
 The subway tile backsplash sheets were 12×12 in size, I also used the trim pieces, subway tile spacers, the adhesive, and the grout. (the tile work tools we had already)

 Follow me on Pinterest!